sspencerwire/documentation/docs/guides/automation/templates-automation-packer-vsphere.md

 logvol swap --fstype="swap" --size=4092 --name=lv_swap --vgname=vg_root
 ```

-The next section concerns the packages that will be installed.
+The next section concerns the installation of packages.
 A "best practice" is to limit the quantity of installed packages to only those you need, which limits the attack surface, especially in a server environment.

 !!! note

-    The author likes to limit the actions to be done in the installation process and to defer installing what is needed in the post installation script of Packer.
-So, in this case, we install only the minimum required packages.
+    The author likes to limit the actions to be done in the installation process, and to defer installing what is needed in the post installation script of Packer.
+In this case, you install only the minimum required packages.

-The `openssh-clients` package seems to be required for Packer to copy its scripts into the VM.
+The `openssh-clients` package is a requirement for Packer to copy its scripts into the VM.

-The `open-vm-tools` is also needed by Packer to detect the end of the installation, this explains the addition of the AppStream repository.
-The packages `perl` and `perl-File-Temp` will also be required by VMware Tools during the deployment part.
-This is a shame because it requires a lot of other dependent packages. `python3` (3.6) will also be required in the future for Ansible to work (if you won't use Ansible or python, remove them!).
+Packer needs the `open-vm-tools` to detect the end of the installation.
+This explains the addition of the AppStream repository, and the requirement of packages `perl` and `perl-File-Temp` by VMware Tools during deployment.
+This is also requires many other dependent packages. `python3` (3.6) is a requirement in the future for Ansible to work.
+If you will not use Ansible or python, remove them.

 ```bash
 %packages --ignoremissing --excludedocs